 You need to cross to dummy – this is where forward planning helps, as you would have kept entries to dummy if possible.

-Once in dummy you lead towards your hand.
+Once in dummy you lead a low card towards your hand.
 You know E holds J and 7.

 - If E plays 7 you win with 8.
 Your Q will win next time